dinbtechit/aequilibrium-games/README.md

 Checkout the working app here -> https://aequilibrium-games.web.app/castle

-Draw the peek and valleys please be aware the 1D array is displayed as grid.
-The "number of castles" that can be build is displayed on the  is displayed on the left-hand side corner of the screen.
+Draw the peek and valleys please be aware the 1D array is displayed as (nxn) grid.
+The "number of castles" that can be built is displayed on the left-hand side corner of the screen.

 ![](readme/castle-design-mode.gif)